The Right Kitchen Contractor?

 Research Reputation and Check References

 Look beyond general reviews and seek out specific feedback on platforms like Google.
 Ask for references from clients of at least 5 years (This will tell you the quality of their work).
 Ask them if the project was finished on time and within budget.
-(Sometimes a project can take longer if changes are made halfway through.)A red flag is a refusal to provide references or a refusal to produce projects that are over 5 years old.
+(Sometimes a project can take longer if changes are made halfway through.)A red flag is a refusal to provide project references or a refusal to produce projects that are over 5 years old.

 Review Portfolios of Similar Projects